Updated on October 22, 2021

 If you own a home, you could qualify for a home equity loan.
 These loans can help you finance things you may not be able to buy comfortably with your monthly salary.
 But are there any limitations on these loans?
 Is there anything you can’t finance with this money?
-Read on to learn what a home equity loan is and what you can use it for.
+Read on to learn what a home equity loan or line of credit is and what you can use it for.

 What is Home Equity?